lukejagodzinski/meteor-astronomy-docs/docs/fetching_documents.md

  {{#template name="FetchingDocuments"}}
 Once you bind an Astronomy class to a Collection, objects returned from that collection will automatically be converted to instances of the given class.
-Let's take a look at the example.
+Let's take a look at an example:

 ```js
 Users = new Mongo.CollectionName = new Mongo.Collection('users');